Multiview Equivariance Improves 3D Correspondence Understanding with Minimal Feature Finetuning: Acknowledgements

 \section{Acknowledgements}

-Yang You, Congyue Deng and Leonidas Guibas acknowledge support from the Toyota Research Institute University 2.0 Program, ARL grant W911NF-21-2-0104, a Vannevar Bush Faculty Fellowship, and a gift from the Flexiv corporation.
+Yang You is supported in part by the Outstanding Doctoral Graduates Development Scholarship of Shanghai Jiao Tong University.
+Congyue Deng, Yang You, and Leonidas Guibas acknowledge support from the Toyota Research Institute University 2.0 Program, ARL grant W911NF-21-2-0104, a Vannevar Bush Faculty Fellowship, and a gift from the Flexiv corporation.
 Yue Wang acknowledges funding supports from Toyota Research Institute, Dolby, and Google DeepMind.
 Yue Wang is also supported by a Powell Research Award.